Pavel Postyshev: Downfall

 Postyshev replied: "I am a Bolshevik, comrade Stalin, a Bolshevik".

 On 17 March 1937, Postyshev was removed from his post in Ukraine, and appointed First Secretary of the Kuibyshev (Samara) regional party committee, a drastic demotion that was supposedly his chance to "correct his errors".
 He was accused of having an "un-Bolshevik style of work", and of allowing Trotskyists to flourish in the Kyiv party organisation.
 With Postyshev in charge, Kuibyshev "was purged of 'enemies' with a savagery unexampled even in other regions.
 Postyshev ... changed many of the sentences sent to him for his signature, requiring death where the procurator and investigator thought eight or ten years in confinement were sufficient".
 He had 3,300 party members expelled and 35 out of 65 district party committees disbanded.
 In one district, 64 out of 200 Communist Party members were expelled.

 In January 1938, Postyshev was hauled in front of the Central Committee and accused, for a second time, of persecuting innocent communists.
 He justified himself on the grounds that "the soviet and party leaderships were in enemy hands, from the regional leadership at the top to the district leadership at the bottom."
 He was removed from his post in Kuibyshev, and was arrested on February 21, 1938.
 His arrest came after he was denounced by Lev Mekhlis, who feared that Postyshev's repression might affect him.
 In prison, Postyshev 'confessed' to having been a spy for Japan since 1920, and to having been part of a 'counter-revolutionary Right-Trotskyist organisation' operating in Ukraine since 1934.
 The NKVD officer who interrogated him, K.I.Tserpento, later admitted that Postyshev's 'confession' was written by his interrogators and handed to him to sign.
-Under he saw the document, he did not know what he was expected to confess to.
+Until he saw the document, he did not know what he was expected to confess to.

 Postyshev was shot in Butyrka prison on 21 February 1939 and buried in Moscow's Donskoye Cemetery.
 Nikita Khrushchev, along with Vyacheslav Molotov and Nikolai Yezhov, were sent to take over Postyshev's post in Ukraine.
 Khrushchev had to be appointed by Moscow; he could not be elected because, after Postyshev's removal, the entire Central Committee of the CP(b)U "had been purged spotless", according to Khrushchev.